welpo/ab-test-calculator/README.md

 - **Table with multiple values**: Compare different MDE or duration scenarios to evaluate test sensitivity vs. duration tradeoffs
 - **Multiple variants**: Plan tests with up to 5 variants (A/B/C/D/E) (need more? [open an issue](https://github.com/welpo/ab-test-calculator/issues/new?&labels=feature))
 - **Flexible MDE options**: Calculate for relative (percentage) or absolute (percentage point) improvements
-- **Advanced settings**: Configure significance level, statistical power, test type, multiple testing corrections…
+- **Advanced settings**: Configure significance level, statistical power, test type, multiple testing corrections (Bonferroni & Šidák)
-- **Traffic distribution**: Set custom traffic allocation between variants
+- **Traffic distribution**: Set custom traffic allocation between variants or automatically optimise the distribution for multi-variant tests
 - **Shareable plans**: Generate links to share test plans with colleagues, or download the tables as CSV
 - **Private**: Works entirely client-side with no data sent to any server